WPI-ARC/hubo_valve_turning_planner/README.md

 ## Launching

-The GUI testing pipline should be launched with the following commands
+The GUI testing pipline should be launched with the following command

     roslaunch valve_planner complete_valve_task_sim.launch